port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 :::info
 In order to determine lambda execution time, you can [view the logs](#view-the-logs), and search for the first and last log lines.
-When exporter finishes, it writes the following log: `Done handling your resources`.
+When the exporter finishes its syncing work, it writes the following log: `Done handling your resources`.
 :::

 :::tip Update an application